-In 2015, 14 percent of samples collected in Galveston Bay waters had phosphorus levels above screening levels set for the protection of aquatic life, an improvement from 33 percent in 2014, which brought the grade up from B to A.
+In 2017, 11 percent of samples collected in Galveston Bay waters had phosphorus levels above screening levels set for the protection of aquatic life, up from 2 percent in 2016, which still qualifies as an A.

 Water quality concentrations such as phosphorus are monitored by federal, state, and local agencies.
-Data describing phosphorus concentrations in rivers, bayous, and the waters of Galveston Bay were obtained from the Texas Commission on Environmental Quality (TCEQ) Surface Water Quality Monitoring Program and the TCEQ Clean Rivers Program.
+Data describing phosphorus concentrations in rivers, bayous, and the waters of Galveston Bay were obtained from the Texas Commission on Environmental Quality (TCEQ) Surface Water Quality Monitoring Program and the TCEQ/H-GAC Clean Rivers Program.